s1902005/s1902005.github.io/lessons.md

 >- £20 for 1 hour

 Feel free to phone me on [07722365431](tel:07722365431) or email [will@huxtablemusic.co.uk](mailto:will@huxtablemusic.co.uk) to enquire about availability.

+> *Please note:* for in-person lessons, I will travel to your house/flat (for no extra cost).
+I am unable to provide lessons from my flat.

 ---
 - **Information about lessons (including prices and contact details)**